RodneySsemambo/RodneySsemambo/README.md

 **Laravel & PHP Developer** based in Kampala, Uganda 🇺🇬

-I build full-stack web applications with clean architecture, proper testing, and real-world features like payment integrations and real-time chat.
+I build full-stack web applications and restfull APIs with clean architecture, proper testing, and real-world features like payment integrations and real-time chat.

 ---